xyzarivera/updog-doggo-classifier-ui/README.md

 ## 🧐 What's inside?

+### GCP & Firebase

+Application Frontend is deployed in Firebase Hosting, while Backend Services are deployed in the Google Cloud Platform.

+### GCP AutoML Vision

+The Doggo AI classifier is trained using GCP's AutoML Vision with a dog breed dataset containing 9,229 labeled images.

-### Frontend
+### GastbyJS

-Frontend is built using GatsbyJS, a React-based, GraphQL powered, static site generator.
-It's CI/CD is built using GCP Cloud Build and is hosted at Firebase.
+Application Frontend is built using GatsbyJS.
+It is a React-based, GraphQL powered, static site generator.

-### AI/ML - Computer Vision

-An AI model is trained using GCP AutoML Vision with a dog classification dataset.